|What's In This Article|

 2. Rhodesian Ridgeback

 Previously known as the “African Lion Hound,” the Rhodesian Ridgeback was originally bred to be courageous enough to hunt large South African game such as lions.
-They are big, athletic, and have a great temperament that makes them affectionate with loved ones.
+They are big, athletic, and have a great temperament that makes them affectionate with loved ones and preeminent family guard dogs.
 Rhodesian Ridgeback puppies cost between $700 and $2000.